 Benefiting others.
 The BACB defines the core principle of benefiting others as, "Behavior analysts work to maximize benefits and do no harm by protecting the rights and welfare of clients above all others, protecting the rights and welfare of others affected by services, and focusing on short- and long-term consequences of their services" (p.
 4, BACB, 2020).
-In addition, the document provides several examples of actions that may be necessary to benefit others and prevent harm (e.g., identifying and addressing circumstances that might adversely affect the quality of services; present a conflict of interest; interfere with collaboration; or otherwise result in misuse of the behavior analyst's position and negatively impact others).
+In addition, the document provides several examples of actions that may be necessary to benefit others and prevent harm, for example, actively identifying and addressing circumstances with potential to adversely affect the quality of services, present a conflict of interest, interfere with effective collaboration in the best interest of the client, or otherwise result in misuse of the behavior analyst's position and negatively impact others.
 To illustrate, a behavior analyst may face a dilemma between disappointing a caregiver who asks them to test out a prompting strategy that has been helpful at home and risking the loss of time to pilot a new procedure.
-The behavior analyst may arrive at an informed solution if they forgo initial reactions (e.g., "I've never seen a behavior analyst prompt that way; behavior analysts only use procedures supported by science") and instead assess the potential for short- and long-term benefits or harm to the child, to their collaborative relationship with the caregivers, and to the treatment team.
+The behavior analyst may arrive at a better solution if they forgo initial reactions (e.g., I've never seen a behavior analyst prompt that way; behavior analysts only use procedures supported by the best available science) and instead assess the potential for short- and long-term benefit v. harm to the child, to their collaborative relationship with the caregivers, and finally to the treatment team including themself.

 Treating others well.
-The Code defines the second principle, treat others with compassion, dignity, and respect as, "behavior analysts treat others equitably regardless of factors such as age, disability, ethnicity, gender expression/identity, immigration status, marital/relationships status, national origin, race, religion, sexual orientation, socioeconomic status, or any other basis proscribed by law" (p.
+The BACB Code defines the second principle, treat others with compassion, dignity, and respect as, "behavior analysts treat others equitably regardless of factors such as age, disability, ethnicity, gender expression/identity, immigration status, marital/relationships status, national origin, race, religion, sexual orientation, socioeconomic status, or any other basis proscribed by law" (p.
 4, BACB, 2020).
-Further, behavior analysts have a responsibility to demonstrate respect for confidentiality and privacy of those impacted by their professional activities; to respect and promote clients' self-determination, particularly clients from vulnerable populations (e.g., children, people with disabilities; Bannerman et al., 1990); and to create service delivery conditions that support clients and stakeholders making informed, personally relevant choices about their services.
+Further, behavior analysts have a responsibility to demonstrate respect for confidentiality and privacy of those impacted by their professional activities; to respect and promote clients' self-determination, particularly clients from vulnerable populations (e.g., children, people with disabilities); and to create service delivery conditions that support clients and stakeholders making informed, personally relevant choices about their services.

 The principle of treating others with compassion, dignity, and respect may guide a more ethical course of action when, for example, a behavior analyst is providing services to a family without reliable transportation which sometimes affects their child's timely arrival for appointments.
-The behavior analyst's organization may have a policy to terminate services after a family arrives more than 15 minutes late for three sessions; however, the behavior analyst who takes time to learn the particular circumstances of the family can avoid inaccurate conclusions about their commitment to services and instead engage in collaborative problem solving before the standard timeliness policy takes effect.
-Behavior analysts position themselves to achieve the ethical outcomes of respectful, inclusive care when they recognize and show compassion for each client's unique lived experience or context rather than offering flexibility only to clients they perceive as familiar or a natural fit for behavioral treatment.
+The behavior analyst's organization may have a policy to terminate services after a family arrives more than 15 min late for three sessions; however, the behavior analyst who takes time to learn the particular circumstances of the family can avoid inaccurate conclusions about their commitment to services and instead engage in collaborative problem solving before the standard timeliness policy takes effect.
+Behavior analysts position themselves to achieve the ethical outcomes of respectful, inclusive care when they recognize and show compassion for distinguishing aspects of each client's identity or context rather than offering flexibility only to clients they perceive as familiar or a natural fit for ABA.